Project Director Guide

-The Michigan Humanities Council (MHC) is pleased to welcome you as a Project Director for a Third Coast Conversation grant award.
+The Michigan Humanities (MH) is pleased to welcome you as a Project Director for a Third Coast Conversation grant award.
 Made possible with funding from the National Endowment for the Humanities, Third Coast Conversation grants use history and the humanities to promote a deeper understanding of water’s role in our 21st century society.
 The following information has been developed to help you successfully administer and implement your organization’s project.
 Referring to the information and using the guide to check your progress will help make your job easier.

 - PROJECT CONTENT AND FORMAT